Land registration (Scots law): Prescriptive claims: A Non Domino dispositions

-Under the operation of positive prescription, a possessor of land is capable of acquiring real right of ownership following possession of land for the required prescriptive period.
-This is currently 10 consecutive years.
+Under the operation of positive prescription, a possessor of land is capable of acquiring real right of ownership following possession of land for the required prescriptive period, which is currently 10 consecutive years.
 The rules for positive prescription are found in the Prescription and Limitation (Scotland) Act 1973.
 However, in order to initiate the prescriptive process, a possessor is required to found possession based on registration of an ex facie deed, also termed a foundation writ.
-This means a deed which appears to be valid ex facie (i.e.: on the face of it) but is otherwise invalid can give a possessor the right of ownership, irrespective of the consent of the true owner of the property, after the passage of the prescriptive period.
+This means a deed which appears to be valid ex facie (i.e. on the face of it) but is otherwise invalid can give a possessor the right of ownership, irrespective of the consent of the true owner of the property, after the passage of the prescriptive period.
 As a result, only registration of a disposition is capable of being an ex facie deed transferring ownership.

-These special dispositions, which appear valid ex facie but are otherwise invalid, are called a non domino (i.e.: from a non-owner) dispositions and the registration process of the a non domino disposition is known under the Land Registration (Scotland) Act 2012 as a prescriptive claim, and the applicant is known as a prescriptive claimant.
+These special dispositions, which appear valid ex facie but are otherwise invalid, are called a non domino (i.e. from a non-owner) dispositions and the registration process of the a non domino disposition is known under the Land Registration (Scotland) Act 2012 as a prescriptive claim, and the applicant is known as a prescriptive claimant.
 Registers of Scotland produces guidance, available online, for prescriptive claimants.